PasiSalenius/CocoaCompose/README.md

 ### Button

 Basic `NSButton` with `bezelStyle` set to `.rounded`.
-It can be configured with a title and an optional image with its symbol configuration.
+It can be configured with a title and an optional image with a symbol configuration.

 ```swift
 let image = NSImage(systemSymbolName: "checkmark.seal.fill", accessibilityDescription: nil)